atirudom/Angular-ASP.NET-Bank-Demo/README.md

 # RMIT Course: Web Development Technologies
-Assignment #1: RMIT course: Web devlopment technologies | Assignment #2: ASP.NET Core Internet Banking website with .NET Core
+Assignment #2: ASP.NET Core Internet Banking website with .NET Core

 ## Members
 The enslaved (team) members responsible for the delivery of the project are as follows: